rharel/js-gol/README.md

 world.traverse(callback)
 ```

 Iterate over all living cells with `traverse`.
-This invokes a given `callback` for each living cell in the simulation.
+This invokes a given `callback(x, y)` for each living cell in the simulation.
 The return value of `callback` should be a boolean which signals whether to stop iterating.
 Therefore, if you wish to stop the iteration, simply return `true`.

 ## License